How Long Does It Take To Adopt a Foster Child?

 Older children may stay with a family until they're old enough for emancipation.
 Some are waiting for reunification, while others are waiting for adoptive parents.

-So, reunification is only sometimes the ideal outcome for children in the system.
+Therefore, reunification is not always the ideal outcome for children in the system.

 According to the latest Adoption and Foster Care Analysis and Reporting System (AFCARS) report, 113,589 children in the foster care system were waiting for adoption in 2021 in the USA.